varunkumardev/amitmerchant1990.github.io/_posts/2021-05-15-quickly-switch-between-two-branches-in-git.md

 Now if you want to switch back to `ui-improvements` once again, you can use `git checkout -` to do so.

-This is how the switching of branches looks like with this command.
+This is how the switching between branches looks like when using this command.

 [![](/images/quick-switch-branch-git.png)](/images/quick-switch-branch-git.png)